 Final pay: South Carolina has strict requirements for pay when an employee leaves, either voluntarily or after a firing.
 The worker must receive all wages within 48 hours or on the next regular pay day, not to exceed 30 days.
 If a company fails to do so, the former employee can sue and might collect triple the amount of unpaid wages plus court and attorney’s fees.

 Travel time: In some situations, employers must pay workers for time on the road.
 Travel from job site to job site typically is paid time.
 So, too, is travel away from the home office during regular work hours.
-Travel pay might apply, too, if an employee travels on what normally would be a day off.

 Break time: South Carolina doesn’t require a lunch hour or breaks.
 Companies that offer either should make sure workers are completely off duty during those times.
 Eating lunch at a desk and answering phones between bites is work, not a break.